jkrumow/ActorKit/README.md

 ## Example Project

-To run the example project, clone the repo, and run `pod install` from the `ActorKit` directory first.
+To run the example project, clone the repo, and run `pod install` from the `./ActorKit` directory first.

 ## Useful Theory on Actors